georg-jung/ArpLookup/README.md

 using System.Net.NetworkInformation;
 ```

-List all NICs and there IPv4s and MAC addresses:
+List all NICs and their IPv4s and MAC addresses:

 ```csharp
 foreach (